MounirB/keras_frcnn/README.md

 > This is a very userful implementation of faster-rcnn on Tensorflow and Keras.
 The model is very clear and just saved in a .h5 file format, out of box to use, and easy to train on other dataset with full support.
 If you have any question, feel free to ask me via wechat: jintianiloveu

 ## Requirements
-Basically, this code supports both python2.7 and python3.5, the following package should installed:
+Basically, this code supports both python2.7 and python3.5, the following package should be installed:
 * tensorflow
 * keras
 * scipy
 * cv2

-Run the following, to install all the dependencies
+On the command line, run the following, on requirements.txt, to install all the dependencies
 ```
 for req in $(cat requirements.txt); do pip install $req; done
 ```